-In addition to learning about the health needs of Michigan residents through the curriculum, students will gain first-hand experience by working with physicians and hospitals throughout the region.
+In addition to learning about the health needs of Michigan residents through the curriculum, students gain first-hand experience by working with physicians and hospitals throughout the region.

 A view of the health of communities will also stimulate health-related research on diseases that specifically impact these geographic areas such as diabetes, stroke, heart disease, and cancer.

-CMED provides training for sought-after primary care physicians in the following areas:
+The College of Medicine provides training for sought-after primary care physicians in the following areas:

 Obstetrics & Gynecology

 "We are a big school but we act and feel like a small one.
 Students get a lot of personal attention.
 It is truly one of our great features.
-The strength of CMU lies in our caring faculty and staff."Chris Brown, CMED Admissions, Financial Aid.
+The strength of CMU lies in our caring faculty and staff."Chris Brown, College of Medicine, Financial Aid.